elastic/beats/metricbeat/module/kubernetes/util/enrichers.md

 ### Watcher Management:

 1. **Initialization Sequence:**
    - Watchers are initialized and managed by metricsets.
-Extra watchers, such as those for namespaces and nodes, are initialized first to ensure metadata availability before the main watcher starts monitoring resources.
+Extra watchers, such as those for namespaces and nodes, are first initialized in order to ensure metadata availability before the main watcher starts monitoring resources.

 2. **Configuration Updates:**
    - Watcher configurations, such as watch options or resource filtering criteria, can be updated dynamically.
 A mechanism is in place to seamlessly transition to updated configurations without disrupting data collection.